mmoreno-cart/arcgis-datamodel-update/README.md

 ### 4. Run scriptBuilder.py in the local environment

-1. Open "scriptBuilder.py"
+1. Run "scriptBuilder.py"
-2. Update the WORKING_DIR with the path to the working folder
-3. Run the script
-4. Open "output/output.py" and copy the content (this is the result of scriptBuilder.py)
+2. Open "output/output.py" and copy the content (this is the result of scriptBuilder.py)

 ### 5. Apply the changes on the server